Skip to Content

 Old Town San Juan

-Thankfully, the commercial tourist zone is centred mostly around the waterfront and the wharf area.
+Thankfully, the commercial tourist zone is centered mostly around the waterfront and the wharf area.
 Even still, the quest for the tourist buck somehow manages to interweave with the old colonial charm, making it feel less out of place and even adding to the overall character.
-It is one of the few places where tourism has not impacted on the overall feel of the old city – yet.
+It is one of the few places where tourism has not impacted the overall feel of the old city – yet.

-Best Time to Visit Old San Juan
+Best Time to Visit

 With cruise ships in mind, it is always advisable to time your strolls through the small and very walkable city to avoid any cruise ship mania and, in turn, escape the heat.

-Head out in the early mornings and late afternoon/ early evening and not only will you miss the crowds, but you will also see a very different Old San Juan.
+Head out in the early mornings and late afternoon/early evening and not only will you miss the crowds, but you will also see a very different Old San Juan.
 You can jump on and off any number of the free trolley services doing rounds of the small city.

 Discover the Many and Vibrant Bars in Old San Juan